 Benefits and Perks

-University of Chicago grads bring in salaries of around $70K, making them the most similar to NU alumni in terms of earnings.
-Other schools similar to NU include the University of Notre Dame, Case Western Reserve University, and Carnegie Mellon University.
+University of Rochester graduates, who earn $76K on average, make a similar amount to NU grads.
+Other schools similar to NU include the University of Chicago, the University of Notre Dame, and Case Western Reserve University.